 Tarnish and discoloration becomes noticeable if you have a brass faucet.
 Do you know an easy way how to clean a brass faucet?
 Before we go deeper into the tips and tricks, let us first answer the question: what is a kitchen faucet?
 Find out here.

-What is a kitchen faucet?
+What is a brass kitchen faucet?

 Kitchen faucets come in different types.
-There are one-handled types, two-handled models and hands-free features.
+There are one-handled types, two-handled models, and hands-free features.
 Depending on your daily use, you can choose a model best suitable for your household.

 If you want to match the overall interior look of your home, you can opt for brass kitchen faucets.
 But since they are always wet, brass faucets tend to discolor and look old.
 Rust will not eat it up, but constant water exposure can tarnish its shiny surface.
 What can you do about it?

-How To Clean A Brass Kitchen Faucet
+How To Clean A Brass Faucet

 1. Wipe-down routine

-The easiest way to clean brass faucet is to wipe it down and keep it dry after every use.
+The easiest way to clean a brass faucet is to wipe it down and keep it dry after every use.
 Keep regular wipe-downs a part of your daily chore.
 It is the cheapest way to keep your faucet looking new.
 Don’t use abrasive materials or scrubs.
 It will cause scratches on your faucet.
 If a damp cloth does not work, soak the cloth in warm, soapy water and wipe the brass faucet.
 Make sure to dry it off.
-This will avoid dirt and residue build up.
+This will avoid dirt and residue build-up.